Live From EuropeSaturday, July 4

 „Acord istoric pentru noile drepturi ale celor care zboară în UE.
 Companiile, supărate pe măsura care le costă 8 euro pe pasager Insistențele companiilor aeriene pentru relaxarea regulilor în cazul întârzierilor zborurilor nu au fost suficiente pentru a convinge Uniunea Europeană, care a acordat prioritate protecției pasagerilor, anunță AFP.
 Această chestiune, dezbătută la Bruxelles de mulți ani, a fost în sfârșit soluționată.
 Măsurile de protecție vor rămâne neschimbate, ba chiar vor fi întărite.
 Luni seara, negociatorii Parlamentului …

-hotnews.ro · about 4 hours ago
+hotnews.ro · 18 days ago

 Les entreprises télécom demandent de la retenue dans lintroduction de nouvelles règles Le secteur télécom appelle mardi, par la voix de la fédération sectorielle Agoria, à faire preuve "de retenue" dans lintroduction de nouvelles règles sectorielles spécifiques en matière de protection des consommateurs. ...